Sony Xperia L2

 The Sony Xperia L2 is an Android smartphone manufactured by Sony Mobile Communications.
 It was announced and released in January 2018.

 Specifications

 Hardware

-The device features a 5.5 in 720p screen.
+The device features a 5.5 in 720p IPS screen.
+It is powered by a MediaTek MT6737T quad-core processor and has 3 GB of RAM and 32 GB of internal storage, expandable via microSD.

 The rear-facing camera of the Xperia L2 is 13 megapixels.
 The front-facing camera is 8 MP.